-- 1. The NCLEX passing rate will exceed or be equal to the mean for New York State and the Nation. - 2.
-Program completion will be 70% within three years of admission to the Nursing Program. - 3.
-At least 90% of the graduates responding to the graduate survey will report satisfaction with the Nursing Program. - 4.
-At least 90% of the alumni responding to the alumni survey will be employed in nursing within nine to twelve months after graduation. - 5.
-At least 90% of the alumni responding to the alumni survey will value lifelong learning as evidenced by their stated intention to be enrolled in a Bachelor of Science in Nursing Program. - 6.
+- 1. The NCLEX first-time passing rate will be at least 80% or exceed or be equal to the mean for New York State and the Nation. - 2.
+Program completion will be 70% within three years (6 semesters) of admission to the Nursing Program; and 60% within 4 semesters. - 3.
+At least 90% of the alumni responding to the alumni survey will be employed in nursing within nine to twelve months after graduation. - 4.
 At least 90% of the employers responding to the employer survey distributed one year after graduation will indicate satisfaction with graduate performance.